rossetti/KSLBook/docs/03-Chapter3.md

 8. `IntegerFrequency` tabulates integer values into a frequencies by observed values, similar to a histogram.
 9. `StateFrequency` facilitates defining labeled states and tabulating visitation and transition statistics.
 10. `StatisticXY` collects statistics on $(x,y)$ pairs computing statistics on the $x$ and $y$ values separately, as well as the covariance and correlation between the observations within a pair.
+11. `BoxPlotSummary` produces the summary statistics necessary for the construction of a box plot.
+12. `OLSRegression,` `RegressionResultsIfc,` and `RegressionData` facilitate performing multiple variable regression.
+The basic use of these classes is illustrated in Section \@ref(appExpDesign) of Appendix \@ref(appUtilities).
+13. `BootstrapSampler` facilitates the bootstrap statistical analysis technique.
+Its use is describe in Section \@ref(ch9BootStrapping) of Chapter \@ref(ch9AdvMC).

 The most important class within the statistics package is probably the `Statistic` class.
 This class summarizes the observed data into summary